 I’m a historian of Renaissance and early modern Europe – the world of the Tudors, Medici and Borgias – though I’m not exclusively interested in the glitzy people at the top!
-I’ve written about the diplomacy behind Henry VIII’s first divorce, worked as an adviser to the set team on Wolf Hall and broadcast for BBC Radio 4 on Italian Renaissance history.
-My latest book, The Black Prince of Florence, published 2016, is a biography of Duke Alessandro de’ Medici.
-My new book on sixteenth-century Italy will be out in 2020.
+I’ve written about the diplomacy behind Henry VIII’s first divorce, worked as an adviser to the set team on Wolf Hall and broadcast widely on Italian Renaissance history.
+My book The Black Prince of Florence, published 2016, was a biography of Duke Alessandro de’ Medici.
+My new book on sixteenth-century Italy, The Beauty and the Terror, will be out in March 2020.
+Ongoing projects include a study of early firearms and research on the crew of the Mary Rose.

 Although I’m now a historian, I began my career studying – then working in – politics and the media.
 I graduated with a first-class degree in Politics and Communication Studies from the University of Liverpool in 1996 and was elected to the National Union of Students Executive Committee the same year.
 I convened the NUS Lesbian, Gay and Bisexual Campaign from 1996-98.
 From 1999 I worked for the BBC Political Unit, including as a researcher and TV producer.